Web Analytics Made Easy -

 Person-affecting views

-Person-affecting views can be seen as a revision of total utilitarianism in which the "scope of the aggregation" is changed from all individuals who would exist to a subset of those individuals (Person-affecting views, Wikipedia).
+Person-affecting views can be seen as a revision of total utilitarianism in which the "scope of the aggregation" is changed from all individuals who would exist to a subset – those that do exist (Person-affecting views, Wikipedia).

 Asymmetric person-affecting view